secureoptions/threshold/README.md

 # threshold
-A simple tool which allows you to set up a ping or TCP-based monitor/threshold, and then executes a user-defined command if triggered
+A simple tool which allows you to set up a ping or TCP-based monitor against a network host.
+The monitor will execute a user-defined command if detects failure to the host.

 ## Installation
 \# *From Linux or Mac OS terminal download the installation script from Github*<br />